Hongnodie/Week2Work/README.md

 # VERSION HISTORY
 ---------------
 Version 1:
     The webpage has finished primary coding

 Version 2:
     Format synchronized to align conventions

 Version 3:
     Framing the structure of README.md file

 Version 4:
+    Selector name change to ease reading
+    Added line comment to illustrate the functionalities